nachocodexx/cinvestav-logic-evaluator-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple frontend application for project 1 Computational mathematics course at CINVESTAV,Tamps.
 ## Available Scripts

 In the project directory, you can run: